mrmans0n/compose-rules/docs/detekt.md

-When using the [detekt Gradle Plugin](https://detekt.dev/docs/gettingstarted/gradle), you can specify the dependency on this set of rules by using `detektPlugins`.
+Add the dependency using `detektPlugins` in your [detekt Gradle Plugin](https://detekt.dev/docs/gettingstarted/gradle) configuration:

 ```groovy
 dependencies {